DavidMei99/Cooper-Playground/README.md

 4. Users can view their attended groups as well as associated events.

-5. Users can parpticipate in any event created in their attended groups.
+5. Users can participate in any event created in their attended groups.

 ## Program Guidance